 Tom Towles as Otis

-After the casting of Chicago actor Tom Towles in the role of Otis and Michael Rooker in the role of Henry (who showed up for his audition in character and wore his own clothes for the film), production got underway and the film was shot in Chicago across
+After the casting of Chicago actor Tom Towles in the role of Otis and Michael Rooker in the role of Henry (who showed up for his audition in character and wore his own clothes for the film), production got underway and the film was shot in Chicago

-straight-to-video.
+would be released straight-to-video.
 Early in the film's production, however, the filmmakers felt that they had a solid piece of work that was worthy of a theatrical release upon its completion.

 Production wrapped around Thanksgiving time in the November of 1985, and the editing process began.
 The cast and the crew had confidence in their film, but unfortunately for John McNaughton, trouble was not far ahead.